adarsa/adarsa.github.io/_projects/RE.md

 tags: []
 ---

 Built different recommendation engines (RE) for the Ekstep Genie App.
-The extensive project served as a testbench for evaluating different flavours of recommendation for Multimedia Content consumption (in Edtech) which later evolved to Sunbird and Diksha.
+The extensive project served as a testbench for evaluating different flavors of recommendation for Multimedia Content consumption (in Edtech) which later evolved to Sunbird and Diksha.

+Objective:

+On the consumption side, drive metrics :
+- Time spent on content
+- Number of visits to Content, Content sharing
+- Proficiency of learner
+On the creation side, drive metrics:
+- Portal Visit
+- Creation of new content
+- Coverage of concepts
+- Quality of content

+Tools: R, Python, Scala, C, Neo4j

 #### A user - device factorisation machine
+Identified target variable to *show content that a user is likely to Use more*.
-User specific recommendation using libFM model.
-Usage metrics are fed in through summarisation data products and recommendation scores computed through scheduled batch processing.
+Built a usage based RE for user-specific recommendation using libFM model.
+Usage metrics are fed in through summarisation data products and recommendation scores computed through cron jobs for scheduled batch processing.

 #### End of Content RE
-An NLP task of Document Recommendation that involves recommending n similar documents for a given document.
+An NLP task of Document Recommendation involves recommending n similar documents for a given document.
 Every Content is parsed and a text embedding is computed.
 Similarity scores are computed through scheduled batch processing.

 #### Authoring tool RE
-Build a orchestraion layer on graph database to interpret recommendation through graph queries.
+Build an orchestration layer on the graph database to interpret recommendations through graph queries.
+This was aimed at recommending 'right' assets to Content creators in the authoring tool portal.

-An evaluation pipeline was setup for monitoring the models and create performance reports.
+An evaluation pipeline was set up for monitoring the models and create performance reports.
+Retrieval ranking, Q score and feature exploration and monitoring dashboard where developed using Shiny  in R.